-If you hire a graphic designer to design your logo, make sure that you get the correct files once the logo is finalized.
+If you hire a graphic designer or are using an online logo tool to design your logo, make sure that you get the correct files once the logo is finalized.

 Vector vs. Pixel Based Graphics

 Generally, professional designers work in Illustrator to design your logo.
 Adobe Illustrator is a vector-based program, rather than a pixel-based program like Photoshop.
 Vector-based images can be resized both larger and smaller without diminishing the quality.
 On the other hand, pixel based images do not resize well.
 As you can see in the example below, the vector-based Illustrator file (top) is created with just a few points and a mathematical formula determines the curves and lines in between.
 The pixel or bitmap based Photoshop file (bottom) looks digitized and has blurry edges when resized from a low resolution file.

 Additionally, vector based graphics have the benefit of allowing transparent backgrounds.
 Any spaces between letters and lines can be transparent, not just filled white.
 If you plan to place your logo on top of another photograph, you will understand why this is critical (see below).

 An Illustrator eps file is the gold standard for your logo files.
 In fact, if your logo designer says they are working in Photoshop, or any other program, you are probably not going to get the highest quality files.
 And it will cause problems for you in the future, if not immediately.

 Now it’s likely that you do not have Illustrator, so you will not be able to open the file.
 But that’s OK.
 You only need to be able to place the finished eps file within documents or provide it to printers or designers for such things as business card printing, signage, etc.

 Whenever you pass along your logo to a professional, give them the eps version, unless another format is specifically requested.